Henry Eccles: Early life

 He was the son of composer Solomon Eccles and the brother of composer John Eccles.

 Accomplishments

 As a violinist, Henry Eccles became part of the entourage of the Duke d'Aumont, French ambassador to Britain, with whom he returned to France around 1713.
-In 1720 he published, in Paris, Twelve Solos for the Violin dedicated to the Chevalier Joseph Gage - an English gentleman much involved in Parisian financial speculation at the time.
+In 1720 he published, in Paris, Twelve Solos for the Violin dedicated to the Chevalier Joseph Gage, an English gentleman much involved in Parisian financial speculation at the time.

-Infamously, this book of sonatas contains borrowings from Giuseppe Valentini's op.
+This book of sonatas contained borrowings from Giuseppe Valentini's op.
 8, which were used to assemble sonatas 1, 4, 8, and 9 (with single movements by Valentini incorporated into sonatas 3 and 10).
 The most well known sonata from this volume, number 11 in G minor, appears to have been largely the work of Eccles himself, though he excerpted the second movement (the Corrente) from Francesco Bonporti's Opus 10.
-In 1723, Eccles produced a further volume of Sonatas for Violin and Figured Bass with an additional two sonatas for flute.
+In 1723, Eccles produced a further volume of sonatas for violin and figured bass with an additional two sonatas for flute.